dirkjanfaber/node-red-contrib-victron-vedirect-usb/README.md

 so make sure that the USB part of the cable is connected to the system running Node-RED.

+Note that there is a filter in place to only show cables that have the manufacturer set to _Victron Energy BV_.
+This is there, because if the node tries to connect to a non-functional port, it might crash Node-RED.
+This does not happen if it connects to a functional port.

 # Output

 The output depends on the connected product, but is based on the